 The Company previously entered into an asset sale agreement with Oilvest Pty Ltd (Oilvest) for the divestment of its cryptocurrency exchange business Dig-Exchange (www.dig-exchange.com).
-The agreement was subsequently varied on 24 December 2020 by a deed of variation (Deed of Variation).
+The agreement was subsequently varied on 24 December 2020 by a deed of variation (Deed of Variation) and was confirmed by way of a deed of confirmation (Deed of Confirmation) signed by the parties on 18 January 2021.

-As non-executive Director, Frank Huang, is the sole director and shareholder of Oilvest Pty Ltd, this agreement was a related party transaction.
+As non-executive Director, Frank Huang, was the sole director and shareholder of Oilvest Pty Ltd at the time of the asset sale agreement, this agreement was a related party transaction.